rogeredthat/gokulkrishh.github.io/_drafts/what-is-web-accessibility.md

 ## Images

 Let's imagine, our user is going to read out loud on our website.
-Using `alt` text, a user can identify what is that image is.
+Using `alt` text, a user can find what is that image is.
 That's what `alt` attribute is for.

 <b>Example: </b>